 Winding the clicker towards the H will slow the rebound speed.
 Winding the clicker towards the S will quicken the rebound speed.

-On a KTM EXC the compression clicker is located at the bottom of the fork leg.
+On some KTMs the compression clicker is located at the bottom of the fork leg, and the rebound clicker is located at the top.
 Turn the clicker clockwise to increase the damping, and counterclockwise to reduce the damping.

 To set to standard adjustment, screw clockwise as far as it will go, then screw back 18-20 clicks (refer to your bike’s manual).

-The rebound damping on a KTM is located at the top of the fork.
+The rebound clicker is located at the top of the fork.
 It is a black knob that can be turned by hand, again clockwise to increase damping, counterclockwise to reduce damping.

 To set to standard adjustment, screw clockwise as far as it will go, then screw back 15-20 clicks (refer to your bike’s manual).